Contrary to popular belief, cystic acne isn’t just a teenage problem. It can affect anyone at any age.

 Cystic acne isn’t pustular, and the lesions don’t tend to have a white head even though they are full of pus and cellular debris under the raised surface.

 Lastly, cystic acne is tough to the touch, and trying to pick or squeeze it will likely result in the eruption of the skin’s surface, followed by severe discomfort, bleeding, and oozing.
+While you should try to avoid rupturing cystic acne at all costs it is important to clean out the wound if this does happen.
+I suggest using warm soapy water to clear out the blood and pus followed by an antibacterial salve like Neosporin, which will promote healing and reduce acne scarring.

 Cystic vs. Nodular Acne